jpedro/jpedro.github.io/.posts/companies.md

 Founders wear all hats and aprons.

 There's no process.
 "Process" is getting shit done.
 Decisions are discussions between 2 people.
+One was rubber ducking.
 Sometimes, it's just inside one's head.
 Based on a single post read the day before.

-There is no time for it either.
+There is no time for this anyway.

 Time to market is the most critical metric.
 It's all about making it work.
-Because those savings (yours or someone else's) won't last forever.
+Those savings (yours or someone else's) won't last forever.
 THEN make it pretty, appealing.
 Finally make it fast (economically viable, viral, or performant).